-In recent years, employees’ jobs and job tasks have become increasingly interconnected, necessitating an increase in teams and groups in the workplace.
+In recent years, jobs have become increasingly interconnected, necessitating an increase in teams and groups in the workplace.
 This integration means that employees must interact with many different people at work on a regular basis and places a high value on interpersonal skills, even for non-service jobs.
-Modern organizations need employees who can function well in teams and work together to help achieve a common goal.
-As such, it is important for these organizations to understand how to promote prosocial (helping) amongst their employees.
+Modern organizations need employees who can function well in teams and work together to achieve common goals.
+As such, it is important for these organizations to understand how to promote prosocial (helping) among their employees.

-So managers, take note: If you want to encourage helpfulness, cohesion, and presumably productivity, among your employees, take the time to thank them for their work.
+Managers, take note: If you want to encourage helpfulness, cohesion, and productivity among your employees, take the time to thank them for their work.
 As the article’s title states, it appears that a little “thanks” really can go a long way.

 Grant, A. M., & Gino, F. (2010).
 A little thanks goes a long way: Explaining why gratitude expressions motivate prosocial behavior.
 Journal of Personality and Social Psychology, 98(6), 946–955.